rust-lang/unsafe-code-guidelines/reference/src/glossary.md

 #### Interior mutability

-*Interior Mutability* means mutating memory where there also exists a live shared reference pointing to the same memory; or mutating memory through a pointer derived from a shared reference.
+*Interior Mutation* means mutating memory where there also exists a live shared reference pointing to the same memory; or mutating memory through a pointer derived from a shared reference.
 "live" here means a value that will be "used again" later.
 "derived from" means that the pointer was obtained by casting a shared reference and potentially adding an offset.
 This is not yet precisely defined, which will be fixed as part of developing a precise aliasing model.